NateEag/how-i-code/drafts/devops.rst

 Just keeping some notes as I read Google's SRE O'Reilly book.

-They may eventually evolve into a set of essays strongly inspired by the aforementioned book.
+They may eventually evolve into a set of essays strongly inspired by (and credited to) the aforementioned book.
 I guess we'll see.

 Chapter 1 - What Does An SRE Actually Do?